A separate 529 plan for each child versus one 529 plan for multiple children makes the most sense. Let me share with you

 After college, out of curiosity, I asked my dad whether I could have the 4-year tuition difference, which equated to about $80,800.
 He told me, “Sorry son, I used part of your college savings funds to pay for your sister's graduate school education.”

-I wasn’t disappointed by his response because I had just landed a good job post-graduation and was kind of just joking around.
-One of the reasons why I chose to attend a public college was so that my parents wouldn’t haven’t to spend so much on my education.
+I wasn't disappointed by his response because I had just landed a good job post-graduation.
+I was also kind of just joking around.
+One of the reasons why I chose to attend a public college was so that my parents wouldn't haven't to spend so much on my education.
 I was already grateful to have gotten through college without any student loan debt.

 But if I knew then that I wouldn't get the extra funds by going to a public university, maybe I would have at least asked for financial assistance to get a nicer car.
 Driving around in a $1,800 Toyota FX16 hatchback with a dented door was kind of embarrassing.

 Depending on where you live and what plan you choose, you may get to deduct a portion of your 529 plan contributions.
 Therefore, having a 529 plan for each child could increase your tax deductions.
 Unfortunately for us, California doesn't have any 529 plan deductions.

 Another reason for opening a 529 plan for each child is being able to lower your estate value.
 Given the lifetime gift tax exemption, at $11.58 million per individual is so high today, most people won’t be concerned about this threshold when they pass.
 The gift tax exemption amount tends to go up to account for inflation.